wonderingabout/gtp2ogs-tutorial/README.md

 **The current part of the index you are in is highlighted**

-## Discord and AI tournaments
+## Discord chat

-- come chat with all bot admins and people interested on ogs on the discord here :)
+come chat with all bot admins and people interested on ogs on the discord here :)

 https://discord.gg/HZ23Cp9

+## AI tournaments

-- we are also running correspondence AI tournaments for amateur bot admins here :)
+we are also running correspondence AI tournaments for amateur bot admins here :)

 welcome to everyone :)